-Eccentrix - Trainings catalog - Cybersecurity and cyberdefense - Certified Chief Information Security Officer (CCISO) (EC6155)
+Eccentrix - Trainings catalog - Cybersecurity and cyberdefense - Certified Chief Information Security Officer (CCISOv4) (EC6155)

 Organizations increasingly recognize the central role of a Chief Information Security Officer (CISO) in protecting sensitive information and ensuring robust cybersecurity measures.
 The EC-Council’s Certified Chief Information Security Officer (CCISO) program stands out as a comprehensive and advanced certification designed for seasoned information security professionals aspiring to executive roles.